Total order

+Requirements 1. to 3. just make up the definition of a partial order.

-Reflexivity (1.) already follows from connectedness (4.), but is required explicitly by many authors nevertheless, to indicate the kinship to partial orders.
+Reflexivity (1.) already follows from strong connectedness (4.), but is required explicitly by many authors nevertheless, to indicate the kinship to partial orders.

 Total orders are sometimes also called simple, connex, or full orders.

-A set equipped with a total order is a totally ordered set; the terms simply ordered set, linearly ordered set, and loset are also used.
-The term chain is sometimes defined as a synonym of totally ordered set, but refers generally to some sort of totally ordered subsets of a given partially ordered set.
+A set equipped with a total order is a totally ordered set; the terms simply ordered set, linearly ordered set, toset and loset are also used.
+The term chain is sometimes defined as a synonym of totally ordered set, but generally refers to a totally ordered subset of a given partially ordered set.

 An extension of a given partial order to a total order is called a linear extension of that partial order.

 Strict and non-strict total orders

+For delimitation purposes, a total order as defined above is sometimes called non-strict order.